 Yes, it's as simple as that; good or bad, positive or negative.
 As highly effective leaders and motivators of our teams we must develop them to be thinking the right things about themselves, their customers, their ability to excel at their job and any task they take on, exceeding their objectives, their future prospects, their teammates, the company, the bosses, etc.

-There are certain areas, and techniques, that will motivate most people on the planet – even millennials and generation Z’s!
+There are certain areas, and techniques, that will motivate most people on the planet – across the generations and regardless of background.

 First things first, however.